-- We advise you to exercise a high degree of caution in Thailand due to the possibility of civil unrest and the threat of terrorist attack.
-You should pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+- We advise you to exercise a high degree of caution in Thailand due to the possibility of civil unrest and the threat of terrorist attack, including in Bangkok and Phuket.
+The security situation remains volatile.
+You should pay close attention to your personal security at all times and where possible monitor the local media, including social media, for information about possible new safety or security risks.

 - Tourists may be exposed to scams and more serious criminal activity in Thailand.
 Be aware that food and drink spiking occurs in Thailand, including around popular backpacker destinations such as Khao San Road in Bangkok the night-time entertainment zones in Bangkok, Pattaya and Phuket, and during the Full Moon Party on Koh Phangan.